mabevtech/keycloak-poc/README.md

 ### Changing default flow

 The default authorization method is *User login*.
 To use *Api login* instead, you'll need to login to Keycloak's admin console and edit the created client, enabling "Client authentication" and the "Service accounts roles" flow.
-The admin credentials and client id are laid out in the `.env` file.
+You'll also need to assign the created role in the "Service accounts role" tab.
+The admin credentials and the client id and role are laid out in the `.env` file.

 Alternatively, you can kill the running Keycloak instance and set it up again with the variable `USE_API_AUTH=true`.
 You can also tweak any other Keycloak variable you want in the `.env` file to set it up with different sample data.